 We don't have an official compost of sorts (yet – it's on the list!), but we do have a huge pile of yard waste in our woods.
 We chop up branches and large twigs into small pieces with the loppers, throw in leaves and grass clippings, and it decomposes into fantastic, black soil that we use in the planting beds and yard.
 Composting your food scraps will reduce the trash as well.

 #8 – Make Your Own Green Cleaning Products and Reuse Bottles and Jars to Store

-Making your own green cleaning products is not only cheaper, it’s so much better for the environment and the safety of our families.
+Making your own green cleaning products is not only cheaper, but it's also so much better for the environment and the safety of our families.
 Plus, you can reuse old shampoo and conditioner bottles and even food containers to store the products.
-I’ve found my homemade products do just as good of a job, if not better than store-bought ones, and I’m not throwing out containers after they’re all gone.
+I've found my homemade products do just as good of a job, if not better than store-bought ones, and I'm not throwing out containers after they're all gone.

 #9 – Make Your Own Cosmetics

 I've been making my own lotion, shampoo, conditioner, deodorant, hair cream, and body scrub for a while now, and I love how I don't have to worry about chemicals, high prices, and excessive packaging anymore.
 I've also reused old containers to keep them, so I really reduced trash output!

 #10 – Eliminate Dryer Sheets and Make Your Own Wool Dryer Balls